Carlingford, County Louth: Modern era

 Carlingford's inability to develop a heavy industry allowed its mediaeval layout and archaeological artefacts to remain relatively intact.
 The area was opened up to tourism in the 1870s by the Dundalk, Newry and Greenore railway, which passed through Carlingford.
 This line closed in 1951.
 These transport links led to tourism being a key source of employment.
 Fishing was also important economically; particularly oysters and crabs from the nearby harbour.
 The town hosts the annual Carlingford Oyster Festival usually held in August.
 A passenger ferry operates daily out of the village of Greenore, 5 km away, during the summer months.

-On the day of the 1918 Irish general election, the Camlough Company of the Irish Volunteers travelled by train from Newry to Carlingford.
+On the day of the 1918 general election, the Camlough Company of the Irish Volunteers travelled by train from Newry to Carlingford.
 On arrival, they found large numbers of Carlingford inhabitants wearing Union Jacks.
 The Volunteers ordered all the Royal Irish Constabulary men they saw on duty on the streets or at the polling booths to return to their barracks and to remain in them whilst the Volunteers were in Carlingford.
 A series of attacks were made on the Volunteers by mobs on the streets.
 The Volunteers took control and sought to protect voters going to record their votes until the polling booths closed.
 Seamus Lyang from Dundalk was polling clerk in Carlingford and when the booths closed the Volunteers had to take Lyang under their protection and escort him out of the Carlingford.
 All the pubs and shops in Carlingford were hostile to the Volunteers and refused to serve them.
 After the closing of the poll, the Volunteers marched back to Camlough.